 Scope management techniques help to prevent the project from disputes that can be originated from unclear scope statements.
 Project scope should explicitly define what is included in the project and what is not included.

 Scope management builds a control system to address factors that may result in changes during the project’s life cycle.

 It is not easy to estimate the project cost and duration without having a clear scope.
 Therefore a clear scope statement is required to avoid losses.

-As a project manager it is your business to plan and manage the scope of your project.
-Effective scope management is vital for a successful project management.
-Without defining project scope clearly, project duration, expenses, costs and resource quantities can not be estimated accurately.
+As a project manager, it is your business to plan and manage the scope of your project.
+Effective scope management is vital for successful project management.
+Without defining project scope clearly, project duration, expenses, costs, and resource quantities can not be estimated accurately.
 This directly affects the health of the project and causes time and financial losses.

 Note that project scope management is an important topic for the PMP Certification exam.
 Therefore, you need to know the importance of project scope management to pass the exam on the first attempt.